aerojs/aero/README.md

 	"siteName": "My Awesome Site!"
 }
 ```

+Your configuration is incremental.
+This means you only need to include the settings that you changed.

 The settings that have not been specified will be loaded from the [default configuration](https://github.com/aerojs/aero/blob/master/default/config.js).